A Residual-Shell-Based Lower Bound for Ollivier-Ricci Curvature: Bound for Ollivier-Ricci Curvature

 Finally, using the definition of ORC, we have

 \end{proof}

 For fixed $\bar r$, the upper bound on the Wasserstein distance is monotone non-increasing with respect to $l$.
 Therefore, a larger $l$ may lead to a tighter bound.
 In practice, we set

-We emphasize that our bound applies to general $k$-hop lazy random walk measures, while the standard random walk and the 1-hop measures are both included as special cases.
-We provide the algorithm \ref{alg:residual_shell_bound} to compute the bound.
+We emphasize that our bound applies to general $k$-hop lazy random walk measures, while the standard random walk and the 1-hop measures are both included as special cases. {Unlike some combinatorial formulations that characterize Ollivier–Ricci curvature using local cycle counts (e.g., \citep{kelly2019self}), our residual-shell construction relies only on shortest-path distances and is applicable to graphs with cycles of different lengths.} We provide the algorithm \ref{alg:residual_shell_bound} to compute the bound.